BallotBuddy/BallotBuddy/README.md

 #BallotBuddy
 [Ballotbuddy.co](http://www.ballotbuddy.co/) is a website for easily finding useful information about your elected officals (US only).
-Don't know all your representatives?
+<br>Don't know all your representatives?
 Search by zip code to get a list of candidates up for election in your district, then click on their profiles to learn about their experience, sources of funding, position on issues, and more.

 ##Tech Stack
 * React with Redux